Design Hub developer guide - plugins¶

 Returns:

-- the ligand as a valid minimal PDB file
+- the ligand as a valid minimal PDB file, or

 History of changes¶